Tabithadejong/RockPaperScissors/README.md

   - Here I learned most of my knowledge on how to use HTML, CSS and JS.
   - The walkthrough project [Love Math](https://code-institute-org.github.io/love-maths/) has helped me understand the fundamentals on how to build a game/project with JS.
 - Youtube tutorials inspired me how to build the game.
 [Link to youtube search](https://www.youtube.com/results?search_query=rock+paper+scissors+javascript)
+### General Direction
+- Code Institute has helped form the idea for this game
+- Throughout the project I have had a couple meetings with a mentor who has given me feedback.

 ## Other General Information